joneschrisan/krss/the_standard.md

 ```

 Tabs should be used to keep everything inline as shown above for readability.
 Doc blocks **must** be used for all classes, functions, methods, and properties.
 Standard variables do not need doc blocks.

+Author, copywrite, and license should always be used on functions but only used on methods and properties if they differ to that used for the class they are contained in.

 #### 1.7.4: Comments